How to plan retirement in Portugal

-Over the past few years, Portugal has become a popular destination for retirement.
-The country has much to offer for retirees, including a low tax rate, an affordable cost of living, and a modern and attractive lifestyle, along with a mild climate.
-As it's also an EU country, it is an attractive destination for EU residents looking to relocate.
-If you are considering retirement in Portugal, there are some important considerations before making your decision to relocate.
+Over the past few years, Portugal has become quite the popular destination for retirement, much due to its low tax rates, affordable cost of living and modern and attractive lifestyle, along with a mild climate.
+It's also an EU country, an attractive destination for other EU residents looking to relocate.
+If you are considering retirement in Portugal, there are a few things you should take into account.

 Why retire in Portugal?

-Portugal is one of the most popular destinations for retirees in Europe — and there is a mix of factors contributing to this.
-Mild sunny climate, picturesque scenery, favorable taxation options and affordable living costs all make the country a friendly environment for retiring.
+Over the past few years, Portugal has become one of the most popular destinations for retirees in Europe, much due to its mild sunny climate, picturesque scenery, favorable taxation options and affordable living costs.

-The weather.
-Those living in cold rainy climates see Portugal as the perfect escape into the land of constant sunshine.
-If you are looking for warmth, take a look at the southernmost region of Portugal or the country's center.
+Those living in cold and rainy climates see Portugal as the perfect escape into the land of constant sunshine.
+If you are looking for warmth, take a look at the southernmost regions of Portugal.
 Towns like Faro, Lagos, Tavira and others are especially popular with expats from the UK.
 Lisbon, Cascais and the Silver Coast have a more moderate climate and are known for their cozy beach communities.
-On the other hand, if you prefer to experience all four seasons, consider settling in Serra de Estrela, home to wonderful hiking routes and popular ski resorts.
+On the other hand, if you prefer to experience all four seasons, consider settling in Serra de Estrela and other northern inland cities, where you can find a more relaxed atmosphere and wonderful hiking routes.

-Cost of living.
-Living in Portugal can be more affordable compared to many other European countries.
-It is generally estimated that Portugal is 32% less expensive compared to the UK and over 26% less expensive than living in the US.
+According to the cost-of-living portal Numbeo, Portugal is more affordable compared to many other European countries.
+It is generally estimated that Portugal is 37% less expensive compared to the UK and over 40% less expensive than living in the US.
 Naturally, it depends on where in Portugal you choose to settle.
-Things tend to cost more in big cities like Lisbon and Porto as well as in popular beach resorts and luxury coastal neighborhoods.
-If you plan to buy property in Portugal, you will also be able to take advantage of lower real estate prices (when compared to other countries in Europe).
+Things tend to cost more in big cities like Lisbon and Porto, as well as in popular beach resorts and luxury coastal neighborhoods.

-Different living options.
 Portugal has something for everyone.
-Whether you want to retire in a big city, a vineyard in the mountains or a luxury resort by the beach, you are sure to find what you are looking for.
+Whether you want to retire in a big city, a vineyard in the mountains, or a luxury resort by the beach, you are sure to find what you are looking for.
 Plus, as it is a rather small country, you will be able to effortlessly change scenery: a drive from Porto to Lisbon, for instance, only takes 3 hours.

-Language.
-In big cities like Porto and Lisbon, you should be okay getting about with just English.
-However, making an attempt to learn and speak Portuguese will be much appreciated by the locals — and they will gladly help you out if you are ever in trouble.
-What's more, Portuguese is the 8th spoken language in the world — and learning it in your free time can be a great adventure.
+In big cities like Porto and Lisbon, you should be okay getting by with just English.
+However, attempting to learn and speak Portuguese will be much appreciated by the locals — and they will gladly help you out if you are ever in trouble.
+What's more, Portuguese is the 9th most spoken language in the world (6th if accounting for just the natives), so learning it in your free time can be quite useful.

 What you need to know before retiring in Portugal